 There is admittedly less configuration needed with Icecast; the project’s online documentation is excellent, and icecast.xml is well-commented and easy to grasp.
 As with MPD, you need to change certain items – the log files – for instance, to point at the home folder of the user you wish to run it on…

-…while on the topic, you should never, EVER run MPD or Icecast as root…
+You should never run MPD or Icecast as root:

 After this, run

 icecast2 -b -c /path/to/icecast.xml.
 Did anything happen?
 No?
 You’re now running Icecast.
 Now the real work begins.
 Consult this documentation on combining MPD and Icecast.
 I stand on the shoulders of giants who have already written a HOWTO in exhausting detail.